Illinois Uninsured / Underinsured Motorist Claims

 Bicycle Accident hit and run – Our client was riding his bike in Northfield Township when he was hit by the end of a truck’s trailer.
 The driver apparently did not know he hit our client and left the scene.
 The client suffered a fractured clavicle, multiple pelvic fractures and a severe concussion.
 We filed a claim under our client’s uninsured motorist policy and successfully recovered on his behalf.

 Motorcycle Accident – Our clients, a husband and wife, were riding their motorcycle with a group of other riders, when an automobile driving the other way, crossed over the center line causing our client to lay down his motorcycle.
 Both clients suffered extensive injuries including, severe road rash and multiple fractures.
-Fortunately, our client had a 100/300 uninsured motorist policy and we recovered $100,000 for each of our.
+Fortunately, our client had a 100/300 uninsured motorist policy and our Chicago motorcycle attorney recovered $100,000 for each client.

 Many clients are concerned about filing a claim against their own policy.
 Not to worry.
 In nearly all cases where a driver is not at fault for the accident, the amount of a driver’s insurance policy will not increase as a result of filing a claim.